tmax818/tysC/lesson2/NOTES.md

 ### The Variable Definition

 - *variable* a name assigned to a location in memory used to store info
-- variable definiton informs the compiler of the variable's name and type
+- variable definition informs the compiler of the variable's name and type

 ### The Function Prototype